mrocklin/mrocklin.github.io/index.md

 -   Expose simple and expressive programming interfaces suitable to mathematical users

-More broadly I am interested in non-linear dynamics, numerical linear algebra, automated high performance computation, and complex systems.
+More broadly I am interested in numerical linear algebra, automated high performance computing, non-linear dynamics, and complex systems.

-I also do work finding structure in large real-world complex networks.
+I also investigate structure in large real-world complex networks.
 This is completely separate from my scientific computing work.

+I am a programmer.
+My code is [open source](http://github.com/mrocklin) and my recent workflow is [published online](/blog/).

 My background is in physics and engineering.
 Historically I have been interested in [structured light